9 Broadening the Mind

-Shaun felt uneasy about going and tried to convince Caragh to come to the club with him, but her reaction was predictable.
+Shaun felt uneasy about going and tried to convince Caragh to go with him, but her reaction was predictable.

 “East Berlin,” she repeated, “are you sure you know what you are getting into?
-What will your parents have to say?”
+What will your mother have to say?”

-“I’m nearly twenty years of age,” he told her.
+“I’m nearly twenty,” he told her.
 “It’s about time I started making decisions for myself.”

 “Special Branch are f-ing bastards --- tilly eye ay tilly eye ay.”

-The smell of damp, cigarette smoke and beer mixed together in his nostrils as he looked around, hoping to spot one of the mature students.
+The smell of damp, cigarette smoke and beer clogged his nostrils as he looked around, hoping to spot one of the students he knew.

-The mature student’s look of recognition roused him from his daydream.
+The mature student’s look of recognition roused him from his thoughts.

-“How are ye doin Shaun?” she greeted with a strong Belfast accent.
-“You’re here to see Brian aren’t you?” she confirmed telling him that the party had already been enquiring about him.
+“Heuy are ye duyen Shaun?” she greeted with a strong Belfast accent.
+“You’re here to see Brian aren’t you?” she confirmed telling him somebody had already been enquiring about him.

-While she went to search for Brian, he was left standing next to a group of shabby socialists in their mid to late thirties, who eyed him up and down suspiciously.
+She went to search, leaving him standing next to a group of shabby socialists in their mid to late thirties.
+He looked far too respectable for them and they eyed him up and down suspiciously.

-“This is Brian,” she told him, returning with a small, miserable looking character in his thirties with greasy, black hair, dirty denims and a worn green jumper.
+“This is Brian,” she introduced, returning with a small, miserable looking male in his thirties with greasy, black hair, dirty denims and a worn green jumper.

-He had a strong Cork accent and was quicker to ask questions than to give information.
+He had a strong Cork accent and was quicker to question than to give information.

-“I can’t say anythin for definite yet, but as soon as we get word about the number of places on the delegation I’ll be in touch.
-You can speak German can’t you?” he asked to confirm his information.
+“I can’t say anything for definite yet, but as soon as we get word about the number of places I’ll be in touch.
+You can speak German can’t you?” he asked, confirming what he had heard.

-“I’m not fluent,” Shaun admitted, “but it was my favourite subject at school.”
+“I’m not fluent,” Shaun admitted, “but it was my favourite subject .”

-The mature student had rejoined her friends and Brian made it obvious that he wanted to get back to his game of pool.
+The student had rejoined her friends and Brian made it obvious that he wanted to get back to his shabby group of friends .
 Shaun was left alone.
-He waited just inside the door for a while, hoping the Belfast girl would notice him and invite him over, his face flushing with embarrassment.
-In the end he retreated back up the metal stairs and felt relieved to disappear into the darkness.
+He waited just inside the door for a while, hoping the Belfast girl would eventually invite him over.
+In the end he retreated back up the metal stairs and disappeared into the darkness.